 Methods of Application—These are identical to the recovery and nonrecovery postharvest applications of TBZ described above, except that some heating or other sanitizers (not chlorine) are applied in imazalil bin drenchers because chlorine and imazalil are not compatible.

-Sodium o-phenylphenate (SOPP): SOPP reduces green mold and provides some control of Diplodia and Phomopsis stem-end rots as well as sour rot.
+Sodium o-phenylphenate (SOPP): SOPP reduces green mold and provides some control of sour rot and Diplodia and Phomopsis stem-end rots.

 Concentration and Formulation—A 2% aqueous solution of SOPP applied at pH 11.5–12.0 is the most effective treatment.
 One formulation contains 2% SOPP, 0.2% sodium hydroxide for pH control, and 1% hexamine to minimize phytotoxicity.
 Water emulsion waxes with 1% SOPP are also available, but they have little fungicidal value.
 Residues are expressed in terms of o-phenylphenol (OPP).